-- 146 Light Scan Detector: The TOE provides a Light scan Detector (LSD) to protect against laser (or focused light) scanning of the TOE. - Memory encryption: The memories are encrypted and register file are encrypted. - 148 Bus Encryption: Layout structures are implemented to make internal bus probing difficult.
-The TOE contains no visible bus structures. - Structure and Layout: This provides complexity to any attack that involves identifying specific areas of the TOE.
+- Memory encryption: The memories are encrypted also the secure Twincore register file is encrypted. - 150 Bus Encryption: Layout structures are implemented to make internal bus probing difficult.
+The TOE contains no visible bus structures. - 151 Structure and Layout: This provides complexity to any attack that involves identifying specific areas of the TOE.

-7.1.2.1 SFR to TSF_ENV_PROTECT
+7.1.2.1 SFR to TSF ENV PROTECT